A Beginner's Guide to Camping Holidays in the UK

 Where is the best place to go to camp in the UK?
 Stunning seaside spots, National Park campsites, the idyllic Lake District and more...

-If you're new to the world of camping, we suggest choosing a location that's closer to home and limiting your stay to just 1-2 nights.
+If you're new to the world of camping, we suggest choosing a location that's closer to home and limiting your stay to just a couple of nights.
 Keeping things simple sets you up for the most enjoyable first camping experience possible, maximising your chances of catching the camping travel bug!
 This also puts a slight safety blanket in place should the weather take a turn, or should you decide this activity really isn't for you.
-Top tip: research your destination, choose a place with facilities that meet your needs, book your camping spot in advance, and comply with any relevant Covid-19 regulations.
+Top tip: research your destination, choose a place with facilities that meet your needs, book your camping spot in advance, and ensure you comply with any relevant regulations.

 Image